wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 -   Create a login in view to handle the processing of user credentials
 -   Create a login template to display the login form
--   Map the login view to a url
+-   Map the login view to a URL
 -   Provide a link to login from the index page

 ### Creating the `login()` View